 Anyone who's been out flying kites will have a story or 2 to tell.
 Particularly, it seems, if a favorite kite managed to find it's freedom!
 Also, in this age of cheap and convenient digital photography, plenty of good kite imagery has been taken.
 Some of it ends up on-line, on sites like this one.

 Feel like typing something in right now?
 You can do that in the next section down there on this page.
-Within 24 hours you'll see your story pop up in the site blog page, which is under that what's new! link at the top of this page, or touch the navigation button if mobile.
+Within 24 hours you'll see your story pop up in the site blog page, which is under that what's new! link.
+Near the top left of this page, or touch the navigation button if mobile.

 After a few weeks, your story will end up under one of the several categories below, as a permanent page on this site.